-In contrast to results valuing environmental quality, stated-preference studies of the value of mortality risk reduction tend to yield smaller estimates than hedonic wage studies.
-For example, in the Kochi et al. (2006) meta-analysis, the authors use Bayesian methods to compare the distributions of estimates from hedonic wage and CV studies.
-They estimate the mean value of the hedonic wage distribution as \$9.6 million, significantly larger than the \$2.8 million mean for the CV studies (2000 USD).
+^aStated-preference studies only.
+Kochi et al. (2006) also consider revealed-preference studies.

-Lindhjem et al., as well as a European study by Kluve and Schaffner(2008), find that studies focused on traffic and environmental risks tend to yield higher VSLs than studies focused on health risks.
-In contrast, Dekker et al. find similar results for air pollution and unspecified causes and lower values for road safety.
-Although these diverse findings result in part from differences in the underlying studies as well as differences in statistical approach, they also suggest substantial VSL heterogeneity.
+CV studies.
+They estimate the mean value of the hedonic wage distribution as \$9.6 million, which is significantly larger than the \$2.8 million mean for the CV studies (2000 USD).

-These meta-analyses, as well as the hedonic wage meta-analyses discussed earlier, differ in the universe of studies they consider and in the criteria they apply to select studies and estimates for their analyses.
-Kochi et al. and the older hedonic wage meta-analyses build on criteria originally developed by Viscusi (1992); some of the newer studies apply more restrictive criteria.
-Lindhjem et al. include the largest number of estimates and test the effects of different exclusion criteria as well as different model specifications.
+Lindhjem et al. (2010), as well as a European study by Kluve & Schaffner (2008), 29 find that studies focused on traffic and environmental risks tend to yield higher VSLs than do studies focused on other health risks.
+In contrast, Dekker et al. (2011) find similar results for air pollution and unspecified causes and lower values for road safety.
+Although these diverse findings stem in part from differences in the underlying studies as well as from differences in statistical approach, they also suggest substantial VSL heterogeneity.

-The Impact of Age and Cause of Death on VSL
+These meta-analyses, as well as the hedonic wage meta-analyses discussed above, differ in the universe of studies they consider and in the criteria they apply to select studies and estimates for their analyses.
+Kochi et al. (2006) and the older hedonic wage meta-analyses build on criteria originally developed by Viscusi (1992); some of the newer studies apply more restrictive criteria.
+Lindhjem et al. (2010) include the largest number of estimates and test the effects of different exclusion criteria as well as of different model specifications.

+4.3.2.
+The impact of age and cause of death on VSL.
 Age and cause of death are two important features of mortality risk whose effect on VSL can, in principle, be studied using stated-preference methods.
 Such studies can measure the effect of respondent characteristics on WTP, assuming there is sufficient variation in these characteristics in the sample.
 To measure the effect of age independently of income or wealth, these variables must be measured in the survey and included in the final model.
 A good study allows age to enter the WTP function in a flexible form and demonstrates that results are robust to alternative specifications of the error term.